utej8553/Game.Ping_Pong/README.md

 ✔️ Option to replay after game over

 # How to Play? 🎾:
-1️⃣ Run the Main.java file
+1️⃣ Run the .java file
 2️⃣ Use A to move left, D to move right
 3️⃣ Keep the ball from falling while competing against the bot!